 If you don't have these two distinct sounds in your own language, it may be hard for you to tell them apart - and even harder for you to make them clearly.
-This blog is designed to help you hear and say these two sounds.
+However, there are some clues in the mouth position which will help you hear and say these two sounds - let's explore them together.

 When you look at the IPA script for these words, shown in the slash brackets, you can see clearly that the vowels are different: